smr-monitoring/MRNE395-2025FA/01-syllabus.Rmd

 **Website:** https://smr-monitoring.github.io/MRNE395-2024FA/

 ### Course description {-}
 Students will learn how to conduct ecological monitoring on the St. Mary’s River, a tidal tributary of Chesapeake Bay.
-We will use a variety of sampling methods to measure chemical concentrations, animal abundances, and metabolic rates in the estuarine environment.
-We'll also use quality assurance/quality control measures to clean the data we collect before publishing it to our publicly available data dashboard.
-This 2-credit course meets once per week and also requires students to work in groups outside of class meetings to collect and process samples.
+Our primary emphasis will be on water quality monitoring, but we will also dip our toes into some biological and hydrologic monitoring.
+We'll use quality assurance/quality control measures to ensure our data are up to standard before publishing it to our public-facing data dashboard.
+This 2-credit course meets once per week and occasionally requires students to work in groups outside of class meetings to collect and process samples.
 Students should be prepared to work outdoors in inclement weather.

 ### Course materials {-}
 All of the readings and software in this class are either free or will be provided by the instructor.